The Water Horse: Legend of the Deep: Plot

 The next day, Captain Hamilton takes the MacMorrow family to a hill overlooking Loch Ness; Crusoe is almost hit by an exploding shell during a firing demonstration.
-Angus interrupts to save Crusoe from injury or death, enraging Hamilton and irritating his mother, who doesn't believe him.
-He is punished, having to be in his room at six every night for a month.
+Angus interrupts to save Crusoe from injury or death, enraging Hamilton and irritating his mother, who does not believe him and punishes him to be in his room at six every night for a month.
 Two fishermen who had seen Crusoe, try to take a photo of the creature for fame and fortune.
-When they can't photograph the real thing due to the bombardment, they create an imitation.
+When they cannot photograph the real thing due to the bombardment, they create an imitation.
 (The result is the real-life faked photo of The Loch Ness Monster known as "The Surgeon's Photo".)
 It interests a few soldiers, who go out to hunt it.

 Sneaking out of his room with his sister's help, Angus visits the lake, calling for Crusoe.
-Crusoe rises, still in shock and fear from the earlier bombardment, nearly bites off Angus's hand before sinking back into the loch.
+Crusoe rises, still in shock and fear from the earlier bombardment, and nearly bites off Angus's hand before sinking back into the loch.
 Hamilton's dog Churchill, having smelled Crusoe from the shore, alerts the soldiers of its presence before being eaten by Crusoe.
-Crusoe then surprises the soldiers, capsizing their boat but not before one of them sends out an SOS to Hamilton, who thinks the Germans are attacking.
+Crusoe then surprises the soldiers and capsizes their boat, but one of them sends out an SOS to Hamilton, who thinks the Germans are attacking.
 At the loch, Angus calls out to Crusoe, who is attacking Strunk.
 In his attempt to calm Crusoe, Angus wades into the lake, slips and sinks.

-Crusoe rescues Angus and Lewis revives him.
-When his mother arrives, she finally believes him when she sees Crusoe.
+Crusoe rescues Angus and Lewis revives him, and when his mother arrives, she finally believes him when she sees Crusoe.
 The nearby artillery battery soon opens fire upon Crusoe, mistaking it for a German U-boat.
 Angus, Hamilton, Anne and Lewis lead Crusoe to safety at the net, where Crusoe escapes into the sea.

-At sunrise, Angus finally accepts his father is dead before they watch Crusoe go.
+At sunrise, Angus finally accepts his father's death before they watch Crusoe leave.
 It is implied that Anne is also ready to move on, having fallen in love with Lewis.
-Over the years, several people claim spotting it but Angus never sees Crusoe again while others say that it returns, seeking Angus.
+Over the years, several people claim spotting it, but Angus never sees Crusoe again while others say that it returns, seeking Angus.

 The tourists thank the old storyteller and ask for his name, which he reveals to be Angus MacMorrow.
 Outside the pub, a mother calls out to her son William, who is walking down the beach.
-He spots a large "rock", which has an iridescent blue shell just like Crusoe's, hinting that Crusoe has left a descendant behind to become the next Water Horse.
+He spots a large "rock", which has an iridescent blue shell like Crusoe's, hinting that Crusoe has left a descendant behind to become the next Water Horse.